-An operating system is a program that acts as an intermediary (emid) between a user of a computer and the computer hardware.
-It is an important part of almost every computer system.
-In simple terms, an operating system is the interface between the user and the machine.
+Operating systems is a program that acts as an intermediary between a user of a computer and the computer hardware (H/W).
 The purpose of an operating system is to provide the environment in which the user can execute programs.
 The O.S. is a resource allocator (managers all resources, decides between conflicting requests for efficient and fair resource use) and is a control program (controls execution of programs) to prevent errors and improper use of the computer.